Last week, the Wall Street Journal published an investigative report by Peter Waldman titled “Mercury and Tuna: U.S. Advice Leaves Lots of Questions."

 And because we buy only the smallest of the younger tuna, independent tests show that Vital Choice albacore average about one-half the mercury present in commercially available albacore (0.25 ppm vs 0.5 ppm).

 The data reflects the fact that smaller, younger albacore have less time to accumulate toxins than the older, larger albacore typically found on supermarket shelves.

-FDA and EPA tests on standard canned albacore showed mercury levels two times higher—although still well below the FDA guideline of 1.0 ppm.
+FDA tests on standard canned albacore show higher average mercury levels (0.34 ppm), which still fall well below the conservative limit of 1.0 ppm.

 Major points of the WSJ article